Kris-B/nanoGALLERY/README_4.1.md

 - gesture support
 - optimized support of large galleries (thumbnail image lazy loading or pagination)
 - support browser back-button to close the lightbox
-- albums content are now cached avoiding reloads
+- albums content is now cached avoiding reloads
 - slideshow mode
 - keyboard shortcuts
 - i18n support in gallery content (titles and descriptions) and in UI